Macchina-CLI/macchina/README.md

 `--spacing / -s <amount>` - Specify the amount of spacing to use

+`--debug / -d` - Print debug information, use when an element fails to display.

 `--help / -h` -  Print help text

 `--version / -v` - Print version